Years ago, as a young mom, I had the privilege of spending time regularly with some amazing ladies in Snellville, Georgia.

 When all the people had crossed the Jordan, the Lord said to Joshua, “Now choose twelve men, one from each tribe.
 Tell them, ‘Take twelve stones from the very place where the priests are standing in the middle of the Jordan.
 Carry them out and pile them up at the place where you will camp tonight.’”

-Some possible events to “build” a monument or memorial to might include:
+Some possible events to “build” a monument or memorial include:

 - Meeting Jesus Christ personally